BMW 5 Series Touring review

-Measuring 4,942mm nose to tail, only an Audi A6 Avant is longer.
-The BMW 5 Series Touring is very similarly proportioned to all its main rivals, however, and is only 9mm longer than a Mercedes E-Class Estate – the shortest of all the 5’s competitors.
+Measuring 4,963mm nose to tail, few estates are longer than he BMW 5 Series Touring.
+The car is very similarly proportioned to all its main rivals, however, and is only slightly longer than a Mercedes E-Class Estate – the shortest of all the 5’s competitors.
 A Volvo V90 is quite a bit wider, though the BMW is the tallest of the bunch.

-However, the large exterior dimensions do at least translate to a sizeable cabin.
+The large exterior dimensions do at least translate to a sizable cabin.
 If you want something smaller, take a look at the equally desirable and still practical BMW 3 Series Touring.
 BMW’s range of X1, X3 and X5 SUVs are worth a look, too.